I'm Mark Davis at WBAP Dallas-Fort Worth filling in for Rush Limbaugh today.

 Losing in 2004.

-I don't know if I'd use Dole, because he was pretty old, and that was pretty well his last campaign, no matter what.
+I don't know if I'd use Dole because he was pretty old, and that was pretty well his last campaign, no matter what.

-Hillary is going to lose the nomination, not the not the presidency.
+Here's what's different about Hillary: Hillary is going to lose the nomination, not the presidency.

-She will not have lost the presidency and the other do you know what else Hillary will have?
+Do you know what else Hillary will have?

 What will Hillary have in 2012 if Barack Obama loses?